Best Overall: Lazrus Golf Irons

 To properly clean your irons, you need a soft wire brush, a bucket of lukewarm soapy water, and a towel to dry the club before storage.

 Next, while wet, take the brush and clean the head of the club.
-Make sure to cover the grooves once more to make sure that they are completely free from any debris.
+Cover the grooves once more to ensure that they are entirely free from any debris.
 After you completely clean the head, take the towel and remove all moisture from the head.

 Again, the biggest mistake golfers can make when cleaning their golf irons is leaving them submerged in water for a long duration.
 By leaving the hosel and shaft submerged in water, the player runs the risk of the glue that attaches both parts of the club becoming weak and breaking on the course.